Best Dental Insurance For Seniors on Medicare

 #4.
 Compare annual maximums

-If you just need basic coverage, Cigna Dental 1500 or Delta Dental PPO Individual – Premium Plan ($1,500–$2,000 max) are good choices.
+If you just need basic coverage, Delta Dental PPO Individual – Premium Plan ($1,500–$2,000 max) is a good choice.

 #5.
 Make sure your dentist is in network